Aurelia-Axis/InsureO/README.md

 ##  Impact & Vision

-InsurO is not just insurance, it is an **earnings intelligence platform** for India's gig workers.
+InsureO is not just insurance, it is an **earnings intelligence platform** for India's gig workers.

 | Metric | Estimate |
 |---|---|